lyngon/redgrease/docs/source/operations.rst

 .. include :: banner.rst

-.. _operations:
+.. _op:

 Operations
 ==========

-This section goes through the various opertions available to :ref:`gearfun_open` in more detail.
+This section goes through the various operations available to :ref:`gearfun_open` in more detail.

 .. _op_map: